inaccel/xgboost/README.md

 This is an FPGA accelerated solution for the XGBoost algorithm.
 It can provide up to **30x** speedup compared to a single threaded execution and up to **5x** compared to an 8 threaded Intel Xeon CPU execution respectively.

+The acceleration is attained by exposing parallelism and reusing data in the _features_ dimension of the dataset.
+Due to this, to attain speedup, the dataset should have a large number of features.

+Another limitation is that the accelerator needs to read the inputs in dense form, and does not perform well for very sparse datasets, since it has to read and skip missing values.

 ## Specifications

 The IP core that is provided accelerates Split Calculations for the Exact (Greedy) algorithm  for tree creation.
 A new tree method is also provided in the library, called _fpga\_exact_ that uses our updater and the pruner.
-To be able to accieve a speedup, some limitations were placed.
+To be able to achieve a speedup, some limitations were placed.
 The maximum training sample size is limited to 65536 entries, and the tree depth is also limited.
 At every tree level, the accelerator can calculate up to 2048 new nodes.
-That means the theoretical maximum depth is 11.
+That means the theoretical maximum depth is 11, but due to pruning, the actual number of nodes to be calculated is reduced.
+You should set the depth to the value you want and if the training fails with
+_"More than 2048 new nodes were requested.
+Please reduce max depth"_, set it to a lower value.

 |   Entries   |         Nodes        |
 | :---------: | :------------------: |